 When is the PCAT offered and where can I find more information?

-There are testing windows in July, September, October, November, and January and February 2019.
-The last test date we recommend is the January 2019 prior to the application cycle closing.
-For further details including registration dates, deadlines, PearsonVUE testing center locations, and any new updates, please visit http://www.pcatweb.info.
+There are testing windows in July, September, October, November, and January and February 2022.
+The last test date we recommend is January 2022 prior to the application cycle closing.
+For further details including registration dates, deadlines, PearsonVUE testing center locations, and any new updates, please visit the PCAT website.